skip to Main Content

 Continuous Improvement & Design Facilitator

 Although Erin spent the first 13 years of—what she assumed would be her lifelong career— teaching high school English in the Portland area, her path in education was unexpectedly altered in 2012 when she attended her first Human-Centered Design (HCD) workshop.
-She was immediately energized by HCD’s potential as both a vehicle for deeper learning experiences in the classroom and also as a set of tools and mindsets that could catalyze and support educators in designing more equitable, relevant, and connected schools, as a whole.
-After leaving David Douglas High School, Erin spent 5 years working as a Teacher Delight Specialist and Student Design Challenge Facilitator at a local educational nonprofit.
-Erin believes wholeheartedly in the creative power of educators to be changemakers within the system of education.
-She is delighted to support educator teams in designing, testing, and spreading change ideas throughout the region in service of a radically more just and equitable future.
+She was immediately energized by HCD’s potential as both a vehicle for deeper learning experiences in the classroom and as a set of tools and mindsets that could catalyze and support educators in designing more equitable, relevant, and connected schools, as a whole.

-Kelly Vander Ley
+Kelly Vander Lay

-Kelly Vander Ley
+Kelly Vander Lay

 Research, Data and Evaluation Consultant